getify/You-Dont-Know-JS/scope-closures/ch8.md

 A module is a collection of related data and functions (often referred to as methods in this context), characterized by a division between hidden *private* details and *public*, accessible details, usually called the "public API".

-Modules should be stateful -- they need to maintain some information -- otherwise, it's not really a module.
+A modules should be stateful -- it needs to maintain some information -- otherwise, it's not really a module.
 If all you have is a collection of related functions, but no data, then you don't have encapsulation and thus you don't have a module.

-The better term for a collection of *stateless* functions is a namespace:
+The better term for a grouping of *stateless* functions is a namespace:

 ```js
 // namespace, not module